 The view I got of the Osprey on arrival

-The Osprey looked injured on flight flews with damage to its outer primary feathers,the bird was refound sat in some willows off Park lane which wasn't that far away and unbelievably stayed there until sunset and roosted.
+The Osprey looked injured on flight flews with damage to its outer primary feathers.
+The bird was refound sitting in some willows off Park Lane, which wasn't that far away and unbelievably stayed there until sunset and roosted.

 18th April

-An afternoon walk with Dianne to Burton point and I refound 2 male Whinchat that Graham hogan had found this morning.
+An afternoon to Burton point, and I refound 2 male Whinchat that Graham Hogan had found this morning.

 21st April

-I spent early evening at Delamere forest where I connected with my first Pied flycatcher of the year which eventually showed well.
+I spent the early evening at Delamere Forest, where I connected with my first Pied flycatcher of the year, which eventually showed well.

 22nd April

-A walk around Leasowe this afternoon produced a Tree pipit and Lesser Whitethroat that showed well after being really elusive
+A walk around Leasowe this afternoon produced a Tree Pipit and a Lesser Whitethroat that showed well after being really elusive.

 23rd April